If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

-One issue with this method is that there are various different sizes of capsule, and some coffees are available in multiple sizes.
+One issue with this method is that there are various different sizes of capsules, and some coffees are available in multiple sizes.

-The original line of Nespresso machines use a similar system, sans barcode reading step.
-Nineteen-bar pressure extraction ensures that the aromas and flavors of each capsule are released, and makes a very good espresso or double espresso.
+The original line of Nespresso machines uses a similar system, sans barcode reading step.
+Nineteen-bar pressure extraction ensures that the aromas and flavors of each capsule are released and makes a very good espresso or double espresso.

 Of course, what you do after that is up to you, and many people may favor a one-step approach to making their coffee (if they aren’t adding milk, that is).

 The top-end Nespresso machines come with a barista-style frother.
-The Creatista has a frothing wand which can be set to make several varieties of micro-foamed milk, and does it pretty well, but at around 700+ dollars, it’s a huge investment.
+The Creatista has a frothing wand that can be set to make several varieties of micro-foamed milk and does it pretty well, but at around 700+ dollars, it’s a huge investment.

 One of VertuoLine’s innovations is its Reverso milky-coffee building technique.
 Basically, cold milk goes into the glass before a Nespresso Vertuo capsule coffee.
 This separates into pretty layers that have somewhat caught on with Instagram users, but the drink is a little tepid for me.

 There’s no doubt about it, you can get more of a bargain with a Nespresso Original machine.
 Prices start at around $95, but Vertuoline machines start at almost double that.

 Nespresso Original machines generally cost between $95 and $250 for most models, while Vertuoline clock in at $159 to $250.